 Most large weddings, here in Scotland, have a ceremony start time around 2 pm, dinner/speeches at 5 pm and everyone gets to the dance floor at about 8 pm.
 If you have a large wedding party you could be starting as early as 6-8 am, excitement should get you out of bed!
-We therefore usually start between 10 am and 11 am to cover all the important morning preparations to get some beautiful ‘getting ready’ shots.
+We usually start 2-3 hrs before the ceremony to cover all the important morning preparations and to get some beautiful ‘getting ready’ shots.
 Our standard is to stay for the day and into the dancing in the evening.
-This would give you (and is our recommendation) our time for 12 hours.
+This would give you (and is our recommendation) our time for 10 hours.

 We understand that for small weddings 12 hrs of our faces might be a bit overkill.

 Generally speaking small weddings with less than 30 people tend to have a more sedate evening so there is often less need for us at that time.
 We’d recommend a minimum of 2 hrs if you are just wanting wedding ceremony and family portraits but ideally, if you are looking for more of a wedding story, we recommend a minimum of 4-6 hrs

 Elopements weddings can vary wildly between a cute registry office to a wild mountain-top and the time needed for elopements varies wildly too.

 2 hrs is the absolute minimum.
 The ceremony will usually last no longer that 20-30mins so the focus of the photography will be mainly you as a couple and the place you chose to marry in.
 In our experience for urban elopements we need up to 3 hrs and for sessions at beaches, on mountains or in the woods at least 4 hrs.